material-motion/material-motion/specifications/runtime/feature_transition_window.md

 A transition window has two fixed sides: **back** and **fore**.
 In the example above, B is *back* and C is *fore*.

+A transition window has an initial and current direction that can be either **forward** or **backward**.
+The initial direction cannot be changed after initialization.
+The current direction can be changed at will.

+A transition window has a **position** expressed in the range `[0,1]`.

 ## MVP Specification

 **Direction type**: Timelines can move in one of two directions: forward or backward.